Observational Signatures of Rotating Ay\'{o}n-Beato-Garc\'{i}a Black Holes: Shadows, Accretion Disks and Images: Conclusion

 \section{Conclusion}

-We have systematically investigated the shadow geometry, accretion disk structure, and synthetic observational images of rotating Ay\'{o}n-Beato-Garc\'{i}a (ABG) black holes, characterized by mass $M$, spin $a$, and nonlinear electromagnetic charge $\zeta$.
+We have systematically investigated the shadow geometry, accretion disk structure, and synthetic observational images of rotating Ay\'on-Beato--Garc\'{\i}a (ABG) black holes, characterized by mass $M$, spin $a$, and the NLED charge parameter $\zeta$.
+Throughout, photons were treated as neutral test particles following null geodesics of the background metric, so all quantities related to the shadow refer to the purely geometric shadow of the spacetime (Sec.~\ref{section2}).
 Our analysis demonstrates that the shadow size exhibits a monotonic decrease with increasing $\zeta$, reflecting the influence of the regularizing charge on spacetime curvature.
 Notably, in near-extremal spin regimes (e.g., $a = 0.95$), the shadow develops a pronounced ``D''-shaped asymmetry—a distinctive signature absent in the Kerr case—arising from the interplay between frame-dragging and the modified photon orbit structure induced by $\zeta$.

-To model the emission more realistically, we extend the inner edge of the thin accretion disk down to the event horizon and incorporate distinct geodesic dynamics inside and outside the ISCO.
-This treatment reveals that the combined dependence of image morphology on $(a, \zeta)$ and the observer’s inclination angle $\theta_o$ plays a crucial role in shaping both the overall brightness asymmetry and the fine structure of the inner shadow.
-At high inclinations ($\theta_\mathrm{o} \gtrsim 50^\circ$), the direct and higher-order lensed images become spatially resolved, giving rise to a characteristic hat-like feature in the total intensity map.
+The thermal properties of the disk, including the energy flux, the temperature, and the spectral energy distribution, were computed within the standard Novikov--Thorne model, whose inner edge lies at the ISCO; consistently with Kerr disks, both the NLED charge parameter $\zeta$ and the prograde spin $a$ move the ISCO inward, raise the radiative efficiency, and enhance the peak flux and temperature.
+For the synthetic images, by contrast, we adopted a separate, phenomenological optically thin emission model in which the emitting region extends down to the event horizon, with circular geodesic motion outside the ISCO and critical plunging orbits inside it.
+This treatment reveals that the combined dependence of image morphology on $(a, \zeta)$ and the observer’s inclination angle $\theta_{\mathrm{obs}}$ plays a crucial role in shaping both the overall brightness asymmetry and the fine structure of the inner shadow.
+At high inclinations ($\theta_{\mathrm{obs}} \gtrsim 50^\circ$), the direct and higher-order lensed images become spatially resolved, giving rise to a characteristic hat-like feature in the total intensity map.

-Furthermore, we compute the redshift distribution of both direct and lensed photons across a range of parameters and viewing angles, providing a detailed map of Doppler and gravitational shifts imprinted by the ABG spacetime.
-Most importantly, by confronting our theoretical predictions with Event Horizon Telescope (EHT) measurements of the shadow diameters of M87$^{*}$ and Sgr A$^{*}$—at representative inclinations of $17^\circ$, $50^\circ$, and $90^\circ$—we derive robust joint constraints on the model parameters.
-The overlap of allowed regions from both sources yields a narrow viable window for the charge parameter:

-which remains consistent with current EHT observations while excluding large deviations from the Kerr paradigm.

-These results not only highlight the observational viability of regular black hole models but also underscore the potential of high-resolution VLBI imaging to probe fundamental aspects of strong-field gravity and possible departures from classical black hole solutions.